Guide to the Examination of Research Students

 The examiners should then arrange with the Chair of the Examining Board for the completion and signature of the final form (Result Form).
 The appropriate recommendation option should be indicated be means of ticking the relevant box.
 If corrections are required, the external examiner will normally be required to scrutinise the corrections on behalf of the Examining Board unless otherwise indicated.
 The examiners and the Chair of the Examining Board should sign the Result Form and the Chair should ensure that the form is dated.

-When the recommendation of an external examiner gives rise to a case of dispute between the external examiner and internal examiner, it is within the power of the Chair of the Progression and Awards Board at the request of the Chair of the Examining Board, to resort to another external examiner who would be asked to arbitrate.
+When the recommendation of an External Examiner gives rise to a case of dispute between the External Examiner and internal examiner (or between External Examiners), it is within the power of the Chair of the Progression and Awards Board at the request of the Chair of the Examining Board, to resort to an appropriately qualified and experienced third party to arbitrate.
 The Chair of the Progression and Awards Board may take into account any written reports submitted by members of the Examining Board.
-In choosing a second external examiner the Chair of the Progression and Awards Board may also take into account, but need not be bound by, the nomination (if any) of the Examining Board for a second external examiner.
-A decision on whether or not to reconvene the Examining Board would fall within the discretion of this second external examiner whose decision on all matters is final.
+In choosing a third party, the Chair of the Progression and Awards Board may also take into account, but need not be bound by, the nomination (if any) of the Examining Board for a second External Examiner (where an appropriate internal third party cannot be identified).
+A decision on whether or not to reconvene the Examining Board would fall within the discretion of this third party, whose decision on all matters is final.

-In cases of dispute between the external and internal examiners, the Report and Result form should not be signed until the dispute has been resolved.
+In cases of dispute between examiners, the Report and Result form should not be signed until the dispute has been resolved.

-21. Communicating with the Student After the Oral Examination
+19. Communicating with the Student After the Viva Voce Examination

-The student must be informed of the outcome and have implications of the recommendation explained at the end of the oral examination.
+The student must be informed of the outcome and have implications of the recommendations explained clearly at the end of the examination.
+The student must be asked to confirm that they understand the outcome and have to opportunity to seek clarification from the Chair on any feedback.

 1. Pass - no corrections